 Transfer of property

-If you purchase an investment property by yourself and transfer ownership of it into a trust, you’ll have to pay stamp duty on the property.
-You’ll also have to pay capital gains tax (CGT), which could be very expensive if you’ve owned the property for less than a year.
+If you purchase an investment property in your own name and then transfer ownership of it into a trust, you’ll have to pay stamp duty on the property.
+You’ll also have to pay capital gains tax (CGT) which could be very expensive if you’ve owned the property for less than a year.

 Time constraints of profit distribution